-- Added Monosodium Glutamate (MSG), a chemical flavor enhancer.
+- Monosodium Glutamate (MSG), a chemical flavor enhancer.
 Look for anything hydrolyzed, autolyzed, yeast extract, glutamic acid, soy protein isolate and many more.
-It’a another hidden threat to our health.
-See the link below for a site that provides a great list.
+It's another hidden threat to your health.

 - Carrageenan.
-An unnecessary “natural” food additive made from seaweed that adds texture to foods.
+An unnecessary food additive made from seaweed that adds texture to foods.

 - Artificial colors and flavors.
 Toss the fake stuff.